Rationality of cohomological descendent series for Quot schemes on surfaces with $p_g=0$: Rationality of cohomological descendent generating series in the pair chamber

+over \(R_p\). \end{enumerate} A \emph{completed local type} is the isomorphism class of the completed \(R_p\)-modules, together with the prescribed quotient length, appearing either in Definition~\ref{def:completed-local-types}\textup{(a)} or in Definition~\ref{def:completed-local-types}\textup{(b)}.
+Thus completed local types are defined separately for the image-cokernel and torsion constructions displayed in this definition. \end{definition}

 \begin{lemma}[Twist invariance of local correction types] Let $M$ be a line bundle on $S$.
-Then tensoring by $M$ does not change any completed local type occurring in the first or second correction. \end{lemma}
+Tensoring by $M$ does not change any completed local type in the two punctual constructions of Definition~\ref{def:completed-local-types}. \end{lemma}

-\begin{proof} At every closed point $p\in S$, the completed local ring $\widehat{\OO}_{S,p}$ is local, so any line bundle becomes free of rank one after completion.
-Thus tensoring by $M$ does not change the completed local isomorphism type of any module appearing in the local correction analysis. \end{proof}
+\begin{proof} At every closed point $p\in S$, the completed line bundle $\widehat M_p$ is a free $\widehat\OO_{S,p}$-module of rank one.
+Tensoring by $M$ therefore replaces each completed module in Definition~\ref{def:completed-local-types} by a canonically locally free rank-one twist, which is isomorphic to the original completed module after choosing a generator of $\widehat M_p$.
+The punctual Quot functors and their finite-length quotient data are therefore unchanged up to isomorphism. \end{proof}